Gene Dornink

 Gene Dornink (/ˈdɔːrnɪk/ DOR-nik; born December 30, 1962) is a Minnesota politician and member of the Minnesota Senate.
-A Republican, he represents District 27, which includes all of Freeborn and Mower counties and parts of Dodge, Faribault, and Steele counties in southeastern Minnesota.
+A Republican, he represents District 23, which includes all of Freeborn County and parts of Faribault, Mower, Steele, and Waseca Counties in southeastern Minnesota.

 Minnesota Senate

-Dornink defeated Democratic incumbent Dan Sparks in the 2020 election.
+Dornink defeated DFL incumbent Dan Sparks in the 2020 election.
+He was reelected in 2022, defeating DFL nominee Brandon Lawhead.

+Dornink made news in March 2024 when he incorrectly identified Laura Haynor, a pilot for Delta Air Lines, as a "stewardess" during questions following her testimony to the Minnesota Senate on sick and safe time regulations.
+Haynor had introduced herself as a pilot.
+He apologized after being corrected.

 Personal life

+Dornink was born and raised on a dairy farm in southern Minnesota.
+He worked as a union carpenter for many years before starting his own carpentry business.

 Dornink and his wife, Vicky, have 12 children.
-They reside in Brownsdale.
+They reside in Brownsdale, Minnesota.